gvwilson/sensibleadventures/nardica/nardica.md

 Iffy saw the angular pulse rifle slung over his uniform parka.

 Uncle Jack strode onto the deck and put his hands on his hips.
-"Well," he said after a moment to no one in particular.
+"Well," he said to no one in particular.
 "Let's get this over with."
 With one final glare at Wales, he let the gangplank fall onto the pier with a thud